ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    Flag that determines whether to use the write component for writing forecast output files to disk.
 If set to true, the forecast model will output files named ``dynf$HHH.nc`` and ``phyf$HHH.nc`` (where ``HHH`` is the 3-digit forecast hour) containing dynamics and physics fields, respectively, on the write-component grid.
 For example, the output files for the 3rd hour of the forecast would be ``dynf$003.nc`` and ``phyf$003.nc``.
 (The regridding from the native FV3-LAM grid to the write-component grid is done by the forecast model.)
 If ``QUILTING`` is set to false, then the output file names are ``fv3_history.nc`` and ``fv3_history2d.nc``, and they contain fields on the native grid.
 Although the UFS Weather Model can run without quilting, the regional grid requires the use of the write component.
 Therefore, QUILTING should be set to true when running the SRW App.
 If ``QUILTING`` is set to false, the ``RUN_POST_TN`` (meta)task cannot run because the :term:`UPP` code called by this task cannot process fields on the native grid.
 In that case, the ``RUN_POST_TN`` (meta)task will be automatically removed from the Rocoto workflow XML.
 The :ref:`INLINE POST <InlinePost>` option also requires ``QUILTING`` to be set to true in the SRW App.
 Valid values: ``True`` | ``False``

-      ..
-COMMENT: Most of this detail is not in the config_defaults file... where did I get it?

 ``PRINT_ESMF``: (Default: false)
    Flag that determines whether to output extra (debugging) information from :term:`ESMF` routines.
-Note that the write component uses ESMF library routines to interpolate from the native forecast model grid to the user-specified output grid (which is defined in the model configuration file ``MODEL_CONFIG_FN`` in the forecast run directory).
+Note that the write component uses ESMF library routines to interpolate from the native forecast model grid to the user-specified output grid (which is defined in the model configuration file ``model_configure`` in the forecast run directory).
 Valid values: ``True`` | ``False``

-   ..
-COMMENT: Used to say ``model_configure`` (as opposed to config.yaml, which is EXPT_CONFIG_FN)?
-Or is this a third thing...?

 ``WRTCMP_write_groups``: (Default: 1)
    The number of write groups (i.e., groups of :term:`MPI` tasks) to use in the write component.